-Wigginton Park is competing for the second year in the parks & open spaces category of the Heart of England in Bloom campaign, after receiving the silver gilt in last year’s competition.
+Wigginton Park is competing for the third year in the parks & open spaces category of the Heart of England in Bloom campaign, after receiving gold in last year’s competition.

 The award is open to parks and open spaces of all kinds and it is judged on three aspects – community & engagement, maintenance & development and environment.